CANADIAN SHORTHORN ASSOCIATION

 WHOLE HERD REGISTRY (WHR)

 In 2001 the Canadian Shorthorn Association introduced a voluntary whole herd registry which allows Canadian Shorthorn breeders the option of listing their herd in the WHR program with a single fee paid for a full range of required services.
-Those who wish to do so may make the decision to continue to register and transfer Shorthorn cattle using the traditional system.
+Effective January 1, 2018 WHR is the only way to register Shorthorn animals in Canada.

-The WHR program will simplify the paperwork for you as a breeder.
-It will also provide a basis for better financial planning by the Association.
-Most important, however, is the fact that the WHR program will provide information required by the Canadian Shorthorn industry - in the form of weights and performance data requested by the commercial meat production industry.
+The WHR program simplifies the paperwork for you as a breeder.
+It also provides a basis for better financial planning by the Association.
+Most important, however, is the fact that the WHR program will provide information required by the Canadian Shorthorn industry - in the form of weights, performance data and EPD’s requested by the commercial meat production industry.

 Please note that the following outline includes the dates and deadlines which will be a part of the long-term WHR program:

-5. The Females activated on the December/January herd inventory mailing will be the actual inventory used for the Whole Herd Registry (WHR) for the annual enrollment fees for the year.
-Whole Herd Registry invoices will be payable on receipt with one-half on the enrollment fee - $12.50 + GST due February 1, and the balance due June 1.
+3. The Females activated on the December/January herd inventory mailing will be the actual inventory used for the Whole Herd Registry (WHR) for the annual enrollment fees for the year.
+Whole Herd Registry invoices will be payable on receipt with one-half on the enrollment fee - $15.00 due February 1, and the balance due June 1.
 Full payment may be made from the initial invoice if the member chooses.
-No work will be completed until payment is received in full.
-Members may add newly purchased into the herd OR females which reach the enrollment age of 16 months during the year for the $25 fee, within 2 months of purchase.
+No work will be completed until payment is received.
+Members may add newly purchased into the herd OR females which reach the enrollment age of 16 months during the year for the $30 fee, within 2 months of purchase.

-6. The single annual WHR enrollment fee on each animal of enrollment age (female 16 months, males 30 months on inventory date) makes the animal active for the current year and entitles the breeder to:
+4. The single annual WHR enrollment fee of each animal of enrollment age (female 16 months, males 30 months on inventory date) makes the animal active for the current year and entitles the breeder to:

 - Listing of all active cows within the WHR herd.